 The annual global spending on IoT research and integration reached $745 billion in 2019, so what are we spending all of this money on?
 The answer is simple, yet the solutions are complicated.
 The IoT is a system of interrelated computing devices.
+This is changing how information is received and transferred.
 They are provided with unique identifiers and the ability to transfer data over a network without requiring human-to human or human-to-computer interaction.

 All this means is, as humans we are trying to make things smarter.
 The IoT is anything that: